List of Blue's Clues characters: Shovel and Pail

-Shovel (voiced by Stephen Schmidt from 1996-2001, by Jonhathan Press from 2001-2003, and by Thomas Sharkey in the original series and by Leo Orgil from 2019-2022 and currently by Nathan Sayavong in the reboot series) and Pail (voiced by Marshall Claffy from 1996-2001, by Julia Wetherell from 2001-2003, and by Nicole Gibson in 2004 in the original series and by Jordana Blake in the reboot series) are a 6-year-old brother and sister, respectively, who live in the garden of the Blue's Clues house.
-They first appear in "Blue's Story Time".
+Shovel (voiced by Stephen Schmidt from 1996 to 2001, by Jonathan Press from 2001 to 2003, by Thomas Sharkey in the original series, and by Leo Orgil in the reboot series from 2019 to 2022, and by Nathan Sayavong in season four and Luke Dietz in season five) and Pail (voiced by Marshall Claffy from 1996 to 2001, by Julia Wetherell from 2001 to 2003, and by Nicole Gibson in 2004 in the original series and by Jordana Blake in the reboot series from 2019 to 2022 and by Michela Luci from 2023 to 2024) are a 6-year-old brother and sister, respectively, who live in the garden of the Blue's Clues house.
 They accompany Steve or Joe whenever a game of Blue's Clues leads them outside to the backyard.
-Their favorite activity is building sand castles together in the sand table.
+Their favorite activity is building sand castles together on the sand table.
 They love learning about the different types of animals that live outside.
 They both dream of becoming veterinarians when they grow up.
 Their color schemes parallel each other's; Shovel is yellow with a red mouth, while Pail is red with a yellow mouth.
+In the UK, these eponymously named anthropomorphic kids' construction toys are called "Spade" and "Bucket".

 Tickety Tock

-Tickety Tock (known as Tickety for short) (voiced by Kathryn Avery from 1996-2001 and by Kelly Nigh from 2001-2004 in the original series and by Ava Augstin in the reboot series) is a 5-year-old alarm clock who lives on a nightstand in the bedroom of the Blue's Clues house.
+Tickety Tock, usually called Tickety for short, (voiced by Kathryn Avery from 1996 to 2001 and by Kelly Nigh from 2001 to 2004 in the original series and by Ava Augustin in the reboot series from seasons one to four and Maja Vujicic in season five), is an alarm clock who lives on a nightstand in the bedroom of the Blue's Clues house.
 The '12' mark on her face is usually replaced by a symbol that relates to the episode's topic.
 She loves counting different things and often invites the host and the viewers to help her with basic math.
 Tickety is very number-oriented and likes to keep schedules.
 She is responsible for waking the residents of the Blue's Clues house every morning by ringing her bells.
 She is best friends with Slippery.